 Qualified applicants will be invited to participate in a social/behavioral interviews and faculty panel interview.
 Details and a timeline for these components will be provided at the time of invitation.
 Interviews will take place April 5 and 6, following the completion of the previous application steps.
 Admission decisions are typically released by the end of April.

 - Accepted students must pay a $1,000 non-refundable, non-transferable matriculation fee, which will be credited to the first semester's tuition bill.

 - Current American Heart Association ACLS and PALS certification

-- Current TB test and immunizations as required by the University and clinical sites
+- Current TB test and immunizations, as required by the university and clinical sites

-- Laptop with internet access
+- A laptop with Internet access

 - A Verizon cell phone with text messaging capabilities for use in University of Cincinnati Medical Center (Verizon is the only carrier that provides reliable service in UCMC.)

 - iPad or iPad Mini with 128 GB of memory for DNP core courses